vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-23-containerize-your-monoliths-painkillers-for-the-enterprise.md

 #### Build a strong business case for microservices (if needed) and bypass an obscenely high bill from your ISV

+Containerizing your monoliths and getting portability and scalability can help build a case for your Business Sponsors to invest in decomposing and modularising your application into microservices

 > From a software delivery perspective , nothing changes in your build or your / the ISV's build process or architecture

 * Your JAR/WAR/EAR is safely wrapped inside the Java EE Application Server